USS Artemis (SP-593): Continued convoy operations

 Five days later, she sailed to carry out a special escort mission.
 On 1 May, as Artemis was proceeding toward rendezvous with an American merchantman off Cartagena, Spain, she spotted two suspicious-looking submarines—escorted by a torpedo boat—operating on the surface within Spanish territorial waters.
 The former yacht went to general quarters.
 She arrived at her designated rendezvous point off Escombrera Island at 15:20 and then stood in towards the coast, carefully plotting her course so that it did not take her within the 3 mi limit.
 Soon thereafter, the torpedo boat commenced making "an immense smoke screen" that effectively concealed the entrance into Cartagena of the strange submersibles.

 About three hours later, SS Don Neal – Artemis assigned charge – stood out of Cartagena Harbor.
 The yacht took her into convoy at 18:50 and set a course for Oran, French Morocco.
-As Don Neal plodded along at 7 kn, her escort zig-zagged watchfully, on each side of the base course and made a complete circle of her consort every half-hour.
-Twice, the latter appeared to have been rather casual about "darkening ship."
+As Don Neal plodded along at 7 kn, her escort zig-zagged watchfully on each side of the base course and made a complete circle of her consort every half-hour.
+Twice, the latter appeared to have been somewhat casual about "darkening ship."
 Fortunately, enemy submarines were not afoot, and the little convoy reached Oran safely on 2 May.

 Dropping depth charges on a U-boat

 As before, though, the respite afforded the yacht was slight.
 She weighed anchor again on 3 May, bound for Gibraltar.
 Daybreak the following day found the ship steaming on the right wing of the formation, gun watches and lookouts posted as usual.
-At 07:25, Artemis sighted "what was undoubtedly the wake of a submerged submarine," and went to general quarters.
+At 07:25, Artemis sighted "what was undoubtedly the wake of a submerged submarine" and went to general quarters.
 Two minutes later, the convoy guide sounded the alarm by whistle and flag hoist.
-Then, six minutes after the initial sighting, Artemis dropped a depth charge to port over bubbles and the slick water that apparently marked the submarine's path beneath the waves.
+Then, six minutes after the initial sighting, Artemis dropped a depth charge to port over bubbles and the slick water that marked the submarine's path beneath the waves.
 After the resultant explosion, Artemis cautiously claimed possible destruction of the undersea craft, but postwar accounting revealed the loss of no submarine on that day.

 She subsequently sighted the wreckage of a large schooner (possibly an earlier submarine victim) "evidently damaged by gunfire" lying on her beam ends.
 Several ships of the convoy, apparently thinking that the low shape of the wreck might be a surfaced submarine, fired at it.

 Soon after the hunt, Artemis rejoined the convoy and shepherded it into Gibraltar's harbor on 5 May.
 The next day, the ship received on board and fitted two racks for her depth charges and nine American Mark II, mod.
 1 charges to go with them.